MarzellT/face-attractivness/README.md

 Just double click face_rating.py.
 You can exit the program at any time using the "Beenden" button.
 If you exit not using the "Beenden" button before finishing no csv will be created.
-If you finished please send me the csv file.
+If you finished please send me the csv file.💌
 My email is <tobias.marzell@gmail.com>.
-You can also send me the file through any other service.
+You can also send me the file through any other service.🕊

 ### Advanced
 You can also run this program through your terminal with arguments.